neppsypepsi/Forensic-ssd-triage-lapd/report/lapd_ssd_case.md

 # LAPD Task – SSD Forensic Triage (Redacted)

 > ⚠️ This is a redacted case study based on a real incident.
-All identifying details are included as this is primarily for Tsasky and the rest of the ITD Team.
+All identifying details are included as this is primarily for Zasky and the rest of the ITD Team.
 > This write-up is for educational and professional development purposes only.

 ---